wellenvogel/avnav-mapproxy-plugin/Readme.md

 There will be 2 new widgets that you can integrate on your pages to have a quick view at the MapProxy status.
 MapProxy itself will not run as a separate process but directly inside AvNav (except for seeding - see below).
+You can check the status of the plugin at the [status page](https://www.wellenvogel.net/software/avnav/docs/userdoc/statuspage.html).

 UserApp
 -------